 1 How do ethical concerns correlate to how favorable or unfavorable the stance is?

 This analysis focused on the outcome (Stance on AI) as correlated to the potential predictor (the six ethical concerns: biased results, misinformation, lack of attribution, energy demand, impersonation or likeness, and the potential for replacing jobs without creating new ones).
 Energy Demand as a concern appeared to have the highest correlation to less favorable stances.
+All other ethical issues exhibited a correlation with less favorable stances, except for bias, which showed a slightly positive correlation.

 2. How does productivity as a gain correlate to how favorable or unfavorable the stance is?